yorickshan/three.js-vue3-template/README.md

 pnpm run serve
 ```

-### Contributing
+## Contribution

-If you want to add some features, feel free to submit PR
+If you want to add some features, feel free to submit PR.